saylordotorg/course_hist211/Unit07.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Westward Expansion** <span id="7"></span>
 *John L. O’Sullivan, editor of the influential* United States Magazine and Democratic Review*, gave the expansionist movement now referred to